 Glucagon comes in different forms:

-- a powder that you mix with saline and injected with a syringe (needle)
+a powder that you mix with saline and inject with a syringe (needle)

 Talk to your doctor about which type is best for your child.
 When you get the glucagon, read the instructions carefully so you will be ready to use it in case of an emergency.